Call duck

-The Call is a historic breed of small domestic duck.
+The Call duck is a historic breed of small domestic duck.
 It is believed to have originated in the Netherlands, where the earliest descriptions and depictions of it date from the seventeenth century.
 It is similar in appearance to some other breeds of duck, but is much smaller, with a round head and very short bill.
-Ducks, but not drakes, are very loquacious and noisy, with a piercing high-pitched call which be heard from far away.
+Ducks, but not drakes, are very loquacious and noisy, with a piercing high-pitched call that can be heard from far away and from which the name derives.

-The Call was in the past used as a decoy duck, to attract wild duck into traps.
+The Call was in the past used as a decoy duck to attract wild ducks into traps.

 History

 The first recorded mentions of the breed are from the Netherlands where it was used as a decoy and known as a coy or decoy duck.
 The high-pitched distinctive call was used to lure other ducks into funnel traps.
 Later, hunters would tether call ducks to draw other species within range.
 It is believed to have originally come from the Far East, although no records of its introduction to the Netherlands exist.
-Other bantam breeds are known to have been imported to the Netherlands in the 17th century and Van Gink, writing in The Feathered World in 1932, supposes "There is a possibility that importations were made by Dutch captains from Japan ... especially as the Call Duck's type is very different from the ordinary European type of duck to sport from it, and since they breed so true they must be a very old-established breed."
+Other bantam breeds are known to have been imported to the Netherlands in the seventeenth century and Van Gink, writing in The Feathered World in 1932, supposes "There is a possibility that importations were made by Dutch captains from Japan ... especially as the Call Duck's type is very different from the ordinary European type of duck to sport from it, and since they breed so true they must be a very old-established breed."

-It was introduced to the British Isles by the 1850s.
-By 1865, it was one of the first six waterfowl breeds to be standardized there, but by the middle of the 20th century they were rare.
-Determined efforts by a few breeders re-popularized the breed and today they are common.
-They are popular exhibition birds and win more duck championships in shows in North America than any other breed.
-Call duck themed cafés, where the ducks are petted by customers, have been opened in various cities of China.

-Australian call duck

-Though in many ways similar, the Australian Poultry Standard Committee considers the call ducks present in Australia a separate breed to the call duck of the rest of the world, citing evidence of its independent development in South Australia as a mutation in domestic mallard flocks belonging to Hamish Russel.
-The committee therefore put into motion a renaming of the breed for the 2nd edition, 2011, of their standard.
-The Australian Poultry Standards states in its introduction of the Australian call that the breed is noticeably larger and has a different colour range to North American calls.
+The Call duck was present in the British Isles by the mid-nineteenth century; an early description is that of James Joseph Nolan, published in Dublin in 1850.
+It was among the four breeds of duck included in the first poultry standard – the Standard of Excellence of William Bernhardt Tegetmeier – in 1865.